Category Archives: Local SEO

 Website URL

-I invested millions into creating a software tool called DataPins for my HVAC clients to insert digital branded signaling, such as E-E-A-T and schema markup, onto their websites.
+I invested millions into creating a software tool called DataPins for my HVAC clients to insert digital branded signaling onto their websites, such as E-E-A-T and schema markup.
 My clients’ success using DataPins is incredible.

 Because the pins created through the DataPins app mention services like AC coil repair or Lennox gas furnace repair, Google Maps can scan these various terms and phrases, providing a better context for ranking the associated business listing.